-The Council continues to be involved in various collaboration activities including payroll, green bins, tree advice, ICT provision and Building Control, and Trading Standards.
+The Council continues to be involved in various collaboration activities including payroll, tree advice, ICT provision and Building Control, and Trading Standards.
 In addition, where opportunities arise, consideration is given to the appropriate delivery model and how to involve partners to maximise objectives.
+More strategically the County Deal as referenced above will also lend itself to future opportunities of collaboration.

-The external auditors have noted a number of risks in reviewing the Council's accounts, namely:
+The external auditors have noted a number of risks in their Audit Strategy Memorandum 2022, namely:

-- Appropriate controls are in place to prevent 'management override'; - The completeness and accuracy regarding the Council's valuation of property, plant and equipment (particularly given Covid-19 and any potential changes to property values as a result of this); - The Local Government Pension Scheme and the risk that the data is inaccurate and the impact of these inaccuracies on the financial accounts as well as the accounting treatment of the prepayment;
+- Appropriate controls are in place to prevent 'management override'; - The completeness and accuracy regarding the Council's valuation of property, plant and equipment; and - The Local Government Pension Scheme and the risk that the data is inaccurate and the impact of these inaccuracies on the financial accounts.